AIGA x OTIS

 Under the Baobab Tree is an organization dedicated to the retention of students of African descent and Latino students at Otis College of Art and Design.
 Students will be able to socialize, exchange cultural knowledge, collaborate study efforts, and learn of the various resources available to them in terms of funding, academics, and employment.
 Under the Baobab Tree offers a safe forum where students can strengthen their connections with each other and with other Otis faculty/staff.
 Please contact Eliana to get involved: email@example.com.

 Club/Organization Recognition Online Form

-If you are interested in creating a new club/organization on campus, please download the Clubs and Organizations Training Manual and submit an Application.
+If you are interested in creating a new club/organization on campus, please read through the registration form found on the Application page, and submit your application before September 30, 2020.
 The request will be forwarded to Erica Javidzad, Director of Student Activities.
 If you have questions, please contact 310.846.2595.